EliLillyCo/pytest-wdl/README.md

 * contents: The contents of the file; the file will be written to `path` at runtime
 * type: For use with output data files; specifies the file type for special handling by a plugin
 * allowed_diff_lines: For use with output data files; specifies the number of lines that can be different between the actual and expected outputs and still have the test pass
+* http_headers: Map of http headers to add to the request when fetching contents from `url`.
+Keys are header names and values are maps consiting of one or both of two keys:
+    * env: The name of an environment variable to look in for the value.
+    * value: The value to use if `env` is not provided or the environment variable is unset.

 #### Data Types